followcrom/tech257-sparta-app/README.md

 ## Make an Image of a VM

+Before deallocating the VM, run the following command in the VM's terminal:

+`sudo waagent -deprovision+user`

+This command removes the user-specific data from the VM, preparing it for being captured as an image.

 Ensure you have Azure CLI installed.
-Then, run the following command:
+Then, run the following commands in a local terminal:

-`sudo waagent -deprovision+user`

 Deprovisioning is the process of removing user-specific data from the VM to prepare it for being captured as an image.